Messi in tears at final Barcelona press conference as he confirms PSG move 'is a possibility'

 Messi became a free agent upon the expiration of his final contract at Barca in June, and the club confirmed on Friday that they have been unable to tie him down to a new deal due to "financial and structural obstacles".

-The Blaugrana couldn't re-sign the 34-year-old without exceeding La Liga's wage limit, meaning the six-time Ballon d'Or winner will now be forced to find a new club, and he admits that the whole situation has come as a great shock to him.
+The Blaugrana couldn't re-sign the 34-year-old without exceeding La Liga's wage limit, meaning their talismanic captain will now be forced to find a new club, and he admits that the whole situation has come as a great shock to him.

 Editors' Picks